HELIX-GR/httpfs-proxy/README.md

 It acts as a gateway service (similarly to the what HttpFS does) i.e. it does not require that a client has network access to the Hadoop cluster.

-The full documentation for the HTTP API (of the master branch) can be found at https://helix-gr.github.io/httpfs-proxy/
+The full documentation for the HTTP API (of the latest non-snapshot version) can be found at https://helix-gr.github.io/httpfs-proxy/

 ## Build